-The Club offers a variety of on-site RYA training courses throughout the year.
+The Club offers a variety of classroom RYA training courses throughout the year, which take place at our Clubhouse in Conwy.
 Our rates are very competitive and typically lower than all other training schools in the area.

-We provide shore-based on-site courses to Yachtmaster™ Offshore level and also offer the International Certificate for Operators of Pleasure Craft (also knows as the International Certificate of Competence or ICC).
-Please click here for more details.
+We provide shore-based classroom courses to Yachtmaster™ Offshore level and also offer the International Certificate for Operators of Pleasure Craft (also knows as the International Certificate of Competence or ICC).
+We also offer the very popular RYA Essential Navigation and Seamanship course and many other short courses.

 We regularly update our training schedule, so please check back – the most up to date schedule is always listed at the bottom of this page and on the events page.